buzzingwires/nqiv/CONTRIBUTING.md

 `scripts/show_logo.sh` can provide a basic functionality test.

-Linting and static analysis can be done with `scripts/lint_cppcheck.sh` (slow) and `scripts/lint_clang-tidy.sh` (faster, more false-positives).
+Linting and static analysis can be done with `scripts/lint_cppcheck.sh` (slower) and `scripts/lint_clang-tidy.sh` (more false positives).
+If you feel the linter recommendations are inappropriate, you may disable them with `// cppcheck-suppress <id>` for [Cppcheck](https://cppcheck.sourceforge.io/#documentation) and `// NOLINT(<warning>)` for [clang-tidy](https://clang.llvm.org/extra/clang-tidy/#suppressing-undesired-diagnostics).

-Valgrind is recommended for debugging memory errors.
+[Valgrind](https://valgrind.org/) is recommended for debugging memory errors.

 Before you are finished, please use `scripts/format_code.sh` to format your code.
 You may use `/* clang-format off */` and `/* clang-format on */` if there is a section you feel just doesn't work well with the auto-formatting.
+See full [documentation](https://clang.llvm.org/docs/ClangFormatStyleOptions.html#disabling-formatting-on-a-piece-of-code)

 Feel free to add yourself to `AUTHORS.md`